Mathilde Fibiger: Work as telegraphist

 While Fibiger's novels generated critical acclaim, they were not commercially successful, and she began to look for other means to support herself.
 She supplemented a meager allowance, received from the state, by dressmaking and translating German literary works.
 In 1863, she began training as a telegraph operator for the Danish State Telegraph service, which had recently decided to hire women as operators under the management of Director Peter Faber.
 In 1866, she completed her training at the Helsingør telegraph station, and became the first woman to be employed as a telegraph operator in Denmark.

 After two years in Helsingør, she was transferred to Nysted in 1869 to manage a newly opened station.
 Not surprisingly, she encountered resistance from male operators, who saw the employment of women as operators as a threat to their livelihood.
 In spite of her managerial position, her pay at Nysted was scarcely sufficient to enable her to pay her expenses.
 The following year, she applied for a transfer to the telegraph station in Aarhus.

 She continued to experience difficulties in Aarhus, where the station manager had opposed her assignment.
 The problems she experienced in her telegraphic work began to affect her health; she died in Aarhus in 1872 at the age of 41.
 She is remembered today in Denmark not only as a pioneering feminist who wrote in support of women's rights, but also as the woman who opened the door for the employment of women in the Danish State Telegraph service.

 Prizes and honors

 Such was her prominence as an advocate for gender equality, in order to honour it, the Dansk Kvindesamfund (Danish Women's Society) created Mathildeprisen (The Mathilde Prize).
 The Mathilde Prize was established in 1970 and is awarded to both men and women in recognition of work that advances gender equality.
 Recipients of the prize includes Suzanne Brøgger, Joan-søstrene, Kenneth Reinicke, Anja Andersen and Anja C. Andersen.

 The street "Mathilde Fibigers Vej" in Frederiksberg, Copenhagen is named after her.
 A small garden square adjacent to the Women's Museum in central Aarhus is also named "Mathilde Fibigers Have" in her honor.

-Kvindernes Boligforening's building at Østerbrogade 85 in Copenhagen is named Clara Raphaels Hus in honor of Fibiger.
+The Eomen's Dwellings Association's (Kvindernes Boligforening) building at Østerbrogade 85 in Copenhagen is named Clara Raphael's House after the eponymous protagonist of her debut novel.